 Cook time: Finally, a common misconception that people have is that air fryers are as fast as conventional fryers.
 Although the condensed, high-heat cooking area makes the process faster than a regular oven, you’re not flash-frying a basket of fries in three to four minutes.
 It depends on what your frying, but some air fryer recipes call for up to 40 minutes of cooking time.

-Another trend that is taking the food world by storm and is contributing to the rise in sales of air fryers is the Keto Diet.
-This carb-averse diet, which promotes a diet of maximum meat and fat consumption, has people lining up for a device that can bring more cooking variety to the kitchen.
+Another trend that is taking the food world by storm and is contributing to the rise in sales of air fryers is the keto diet.
+This carb-averse diet, which promotes maximum meat and fat consumption, has people lining up for a device that can bring more cooking variety to the kitchen.

 - The Best Air Fryer Salmon Recipes in Less Than 20 Minutes

 - Breville’s Smart Air Fryer Connects You to Celebrity Chefs

 - The 9 Best Electric Skillets and Frying Pans for Fall 2022

 - The Best Ninja Air Fryer To Make Meals in a Snap

 - This is How an Air Fryer Really Works